Hi, Home-Ec 101,

 Squeaky Clean in Squamish

 Thank you for your kind words.
-When it comes to food safety I think it’s important to understand that while I understand not wanting to expose ourselves to unnecessary chemicals.
+When it comes to food safety, I think it’s important to understand that while I understand not wanting to expose ourselves to unnecessary, harmful chemicals.
 I also know that food poisoning can be a nightmare, especially in infants or those with compromised immune systems.

 If you take an acid inhibitor, you have a compromised immune system.

-The pH level of your stomach is one of the body’s first lines of defense against food borne pathogens.
-All of those guidelines about under-cooked shellfish, meat, and eggs are referring to you.
+Your stomach’s pH level is one of the body’s first lines of defense against food-borne pathogens.
+All of those guidelines about undercooked shellfish, meat, and eggs are referring to you.